MartinJSoles/Madjic.Tasks.Orchestration/README.md

 I'm always looking for feedback and suggestions.
 If you have any, please open an issue or submit a pull request on [GitHub](https://github.com/MartinJSoles/Madjic.Tasks.Orchestration/issues).
-Alternatively, you reach me through nuget.org using the [Contact Owners](https://www.nuget.org/packages/Madjic.Tasks.Orchestration/1.0.0/ContactOwners) link on the package page.
+Alternatively, you reach me through nuget.org using the [Contact Owners](https://www.nuget.org/packages/Madjic.Tasks.Orchestration/1.0.0/ContactOwners) link on the package page of [nuget.org](nuget.org).
 Mostly, I would love to know how you are using this package and if there any features you would like to see added or changed.
 I'm not able to focus much on getting the most performance out of the library at this time.
 For my worklife projects, it is more important to have valid operation and not worry much about scaling beyond a few thousand operations in a single